-With a valuable signing bonus of 40,000 points for spending $1,000 in the first 3 months — which could be worth $400–$800 in value — you might be able to book a full round-trip using just your bonus points, offsetting the cost of the $149 annual fee.
+With a valuable introductory bonus of 40,000 points for spending just $1,000 in the first 3 months — which could be worth $400–$800 in value — you might be able to book a full round-trip using just your bonus points, offsetting the cost of the $149 annual fee.
 Plus, the annual anniversary bonus of 7,500 points and the ability to upgrade your boarding position add additional value.

 Between the $75 travel credit and 7,500 bonus points, the annual fee is complete offset, making the card basically free to use.
 That’s an excellent deal that Southwest fliers should be aware of.

 However, the Southwest Rapid Rewards Priority Card is not for everyone.
 For business travelers or for those used to travel benefits with other cards, the Southwest Priority Card’s benefits might feel anemic.
 You don’t get any luxury perks, like airport lounge access, which might make other cards a better alternative for you.

 How to Apply for the Southwest Rapid Rewards Priority Card